-The $EpiQuik^{\intercal}$ Methyl-Histone H3-K9 ChIP Kit uses a proprietary and unique procedure/composition to investigate interactions of histone H3-K9 methylation and DNA in vivo efficiently.
-The $EpiQuik^{\intercal}$ Methyl-Histone H3-K9 ChIP Kit has the following features:
+The $EpiQuik^{TM}$ Acetyl-Histone H3 ChIP kit uses a proprietary and unique procedure and compositions to investigate interactions of histone H3 acetylation and DNA in vivo efficiently.
+The $EpiQuik^{TM}$ Acetyl-Histone H3 ChIP Kit has the following features:

-- The fastest procedure available, which can be finished within 5 hours. - Strip microplate format makes the assay flexible: manual or high throughput. - Columns for DNA purification are included: save time and reduce labor. - Compatible with all DNA amplification-based approaches. - Simple, reliable, and consistent assay conditions
+- The fastest procedure available, which can be finished within 5 hours. - Strip microplate format makes the assay flexible: manual or high throughput. - Columns for DNA purification are included, which save time and reduce labor. - Compatible with all DNA amplification-based approaches. - Simple, reliable, and consistent assay conditions.